The bear, with its signature missing toes on its back paws, was credited with killing at least three men and over 800 cattle.

 According to a 2012 story by of The Denver Post, the hide may have survived and is hibernating in California.

 And so ends our story.
-Ten years ago, in 2007, after several years of fundraising by the Adams State College Alumni Association and ASC Grizzly Club, the Grizzly Courtyard project was completed in Alamosa.
+More than a decade ago, in 2007, after several years of fundraising by the Adams State College Alumni Association and ASC Grizzly Club, the Grizzly Courtyard project was completed in Alamosa.
 The crowning glory of the project is a 12-foot bronze statue of Old Mose, the most dreaded grizzly bear in the entire United States.

 1. Wharton Pigg and James Anthony are pictured with the carcass of Old Mose.